In this review, I’d like to share my thoughts on The Job Quitter System.

 This tactic targets “lazy” people who will easily fall for “push-button” system stuff.

-You’ll find that nearly all cowardly scammers connect random false names and faces (photos from stock photo sites) to their fraudulent opportunities to make them more believable.
+You’ll find that all scammers connect random names and faces (photos from stock photo sites) to their fraudulent opportunities to make them more believable.

 In this instance, Richard Harper is used as the stage name behind ‘TJQS’.